‘Vanderpump Rules’ Alum Billie Lee Claims Jax Taylor Refused To Film With Her, Urges Bravo To Fire Him

 Billie Lee is claiming that Jax Taylor refused to film with her when she was a cast member on Vanderpump Rules.
-The first-ever transgender star on the Bravo reality show spoke out following Bravo’s bombshell firing of four major cast members and questioned why Jax remains employed by the network.
+The first-ever transgender star on the Bravo reality show spoke out following Bravo’s bombshell firing of four major cast members, and she questioned why Jax remains employed by the network.

 In a damning social media post, Billie alleged that Jax refused to film scenes with her because she’s transgender, and she revealed that she called him out for it.
 She urged Bravo to “stop celebrating” the Vanderpump Rules veteran’s “disgusting actions.”
-Billie also included the #CancelJaxTaylor hashtag.
+Billie also included the “CancelJaxTaylor” hashtag.

 In comments to Billie’s post, some fans predicted that if Jax is fired, the long-running reality show is over.
 Others questioned why Billie was publicly calling out the veteran Vanderpump Rules cast member now.